 And legal rights aside, the truth on the street is that people often can make life easier for themselves by cooperating with police officers—as long as they don’t have a good reason not to.
 “Contempt of cop” has resulted in the arrest and even physical injury of more than one innocent person.
 When innocent people who are pulled over or questioned by police officers stand on their rights too forcefully, events can sometimes get out of control rather quickly.

 (For a cautionary piece on speaking with the police, see Should an arrestee ever give a statement to the police?)

 People who are uncertain about whether to talk to a police officer needn’t feel trapped into giving an immediate “yes” or “no.” Being confronted by a police officer tends to make many people nervous and anxious, which renders them unable to give completely accurate answers.
 A good alternative is to delay the interview by saying something such as, “This is a bad time,” or, “I didn’t expect this so I’m a bit muddled now, please come back another time.”
 Among other things, delay provides an opportunity to consult with a lawyer, and perhaps to have the lawyer present during the interview, if the person ultimately decides to talk.

 (For information about silence being held against you, see Invoking Your Right to Remain Silent.)

 Recording the Interview

-People who want to cooperate with police officers but fear that the police will distort their statements should insist that the police officers tape the conversation or prepare a written summary of it for the person to sign.
+People who want to cooperate with police officers but fear that the police will distort their statements should insist that the officers tape the conversation or prepare a written summary of it for the person to sign.
 The tape or summary minimizes a police officer’s opportunity to distort at a later time.
 But there is a potential downside to having the statement recorded.
 Once the words are on tape, a defendant will have to live with them if the case goes to trial, rather than argue that the police got it wrong.